samsagar14/flightProject/README.md

 # flightProject
-This is a selenium TestNg and Maven automation Project for the flight booking website.
+This is a Selenium+TestNg+Maven automation Project for the flight booking website.

 Test cases for the website are:
 Login Authentication assertions